odys-z/odys-z.github.io/sphinx/products/portfolio/source/synode/setup.rst

     Run ::

-        python3 -m portfolio-synode
+        python3 -m src.synodepy3

     - Click the top button for opening registry dir.

-      *User Id, password and Login function are not available in demo version.*
+      *User Id, password and Login function are not available in demo version.
+Leave the fields untouched.*

     - Click *Setup* if everything is OK.